 .

-Govern capabilities allow organizations to lock down every aspect of their supply chain.
+SSCS capabilities allow organizations to lock down every aspect of their supply chain.
 This includes securely authenticating users into GitLab, hardening the GitLab platform itself, and verifying every step along the DevSecOps lifecycle as code is created, built, and deployed.

 The Sec section is composed of two stages, Secure and Govern, each of which contains several categories.
 Each stage has an overall strategy statement below, aligned to the themes for Sec.
 Each category within each stage has a dedicated direction page plus optional documentation, marketing pages, and other materials linked below.

 Scans your application source code and binaries to spot potential vulnerabilities before deployment.
 SAST supports scanning a variety of different programming languages and automatically chooses the right analyzer even if your project uses more than one language.
 Vulnerabilities, additional data, and solutions are shown in-line with every merge request.
 Scanner results are collected and presented as a single report.
-This category is at the "viable" level of maturity.
+This category is at the "complete" level of maturity.

 Priority: high • Documentation • Direction